 What Do They Do?

-While a sub-publisher may seem to be a simple go-between, for some musical works and performers, their efforts can make a big difference in breaking them internationally.
-The sub-publisher can function almost as a sub-manager, recommending agents for a tour, sub-publishing rights, and communicating with foreign branches of international labels.
-They can also pitch songs to other artists to record or plug songs to radio, TV/film, and other users in their market.
+While a sub-publisher may seem like a simple go-between solution, their efforts can make a big difference in breaking some musical works and performers internationally.
+It can function almost as a sub-manager, recommending agents for a tour, sub-publishing rights, and communicating with foreign branches of international labels.
+They can also pitch songs to other artists or films, TV/radio stations, and other users in their market.

 The Need For Sub-Publishers

 Music publishing has been around since the 1800s, mostly focusing on print music for venues to play for their patrons.
-By the 20th century, publishers expanded that focus to include the licensing of music on records, radio, television, films, concerts, tapes, CDs, satellite and cable distribution, karaoke, video games, computer software, CD-ROMS and other forms of multimedia.
+By the 20th century, publishers expanded that focus to include the licensing of music on records, radio, television, films, concerts, tapes, CDs, satellite and cable distribution, karaoke, video games, computer software, and other multimedia formats.
 But as music has proven itself to have influence in countries all around the world, sub-publishing has emerged in the 21st century as an important part of making songs and artists international stars.

-For songwriters without a proven track record, the advance is unlikely, however.
-The sub-publisher will probably limit duties to collecting royalties on behalf of the local publisher in what is known as a collection deal.
-The good news is that, without an advance in the deal, the sub-publisher will keep a lower percentage of the profits -- which could turn out to be a great deal if a songwriter scores an international hit.
+The advance is unlikely for songwriters without a proven track record, however.
+In those cases, the sub-publisher will probably limit duties to collecting royalties on behalf of the local publisher in what is known as a collection deal.
+The good news is that, without an advance in the deal, the sub-publisher will keep a lower percentage of the profits — a great deal if a songwriter scores an international hit.